 Taking your dog out for walks may often lead to them encountering bees, so it's good to know what to do if your pet is stung by one – or even eats a bee.

-What happens if a dog eats a bee?
+What will happen if my dog ate a bee?

-There’s a difference between a dog eating a bee and a dog being stung by a bee.
+There’s a difference between a dog eating a bee and a dog being stung.
 If a dog eats a bee they are unlikely to become sick, as bees don’t cause any gastrointestinal upsets and will be digested as with normal food.
-Bee stings can be dangerous and allergic reactions are possible.
-It’s possible for bees to sting the inside of your dog’s mouth or throat, but once they’re in the stomach and intestines they won’t cause any damage.
+Stings, on the other hand, can be dangerous and allergic reactions are possible.
+It’s possible for bees to sting the inside of your dog’s mouth, tongue or throat, which may cause severe swelling that can make breathing difficult.
+However, once they’re in the stomach and intestines they won’t cause any damage.

 Symptoms of a bee sting range from mild, local irritation to anaphylactic shock and a life-threatening allergic reaction.
-Allergic reactions usually happen within 10 minutes of the sting.
-Mild symptoms include:
+This will usually happen within 10 minutes.

 ● Scratching or chewing at the affected area